-Theory and History of Media, Urbanism, Infrastructures, Aesthetics and Politics, Media Ecologies
+Theory and History of Media, Urbanism, Infrastructures, Aesthetics and Politics, Media Ecologies, the Circulation of Ideas and Things, Religion, Nigerian film (Nollywood)

 2016.
 “The Form of Crisis and the Affect of Modernization.”
 In African Futures: Essays on Crisis, Emergence, and Possibility, edited by Brian Goldstone and Juan Obarrio.
 Chicago: Chicago University Press.